- What was the Holocaust?

 The French Revolution in 1789 was a break from past ideas and the 40,000 Jews of France were granted rights.
 As the French conquered much of Europe, the idea of giving rights to Jews spread.
 However, these modern ideas did not filter through to the powers governing Eastern Europe and therefore had little impact on the Jewish communities there.

-The growth of nation states in the nineteenth century developed the idea of nationalism where people identified within their own group or tribe.
 Having been previously been excluded from mainstream European life for centuries, during the 19th century Jews began to be allowed to take part in modern society.
-They saw themselves as citizens of the countries in which the lived.
 However, many people felt insecure and some felt that the Jews were still outsiders.
 This led to resentment of those Jews who were successful.

 By the end of the 19th century, an increase in anti-Jewish feeling was evident in France and Germany.
 Anti-Jewish riots in Russia and Poland also led to a great westwards migration of Jews from those countries.